 Internationally-known Chicago and Memphis-style electric blues band led by a stunning guitarist.
 Tues. (hosts Open Jam Night) - Wed.
 10 pm, Mercury Lounge.

 Modern rock and pop cover trio.
 Sat., 9 pm, The Britannia (Wilmington Isl.).

 Deep Blue 3

-Tight and versatile regional electric blues combo formerly known as Mama’s Mojo.
+Versatile, well-oiled quartet offering both classic and contemporary electric blues covers.
 Sat., 9 pm, Jazz’d Tapas Bar.